 It is important to make space for debate, allowing more time for teams to explore different views and come to informed decisions.
 However, there must be a leader or decision maker who can consider all input before ultimately deciding on how best to move forward.

 Recognizing everyone’s contributions is critical for ensuring that a diverse workforce feels valued and respected.

 A 2020 study titled The Real Story of Diversity and Inclusion found that 76% of those organizations do not have any concrete goals in place to promote diversity.
 This means companies may be unaware of the value a diverse workforce can provide, or they may simply not be taking the initiative to create an inclusive environment.

 Achieving diversity isn’t something that happens organically, it requires commitment and effort in areas such as equal pay, open communication and respecting different views.

-Companies need to make a real effort to foster an environment of inclusion if they are truly going to capitalize on the benefits of increased diversity.
+Businesses must make a concerted effort to promote an inclusive atmosphere if they are to reap the benefits of growing diversity.

 Do diverse companies perform better?

 Diverse companies are undeniably better performers.
 DNV recently reported that ethnically diverse organizations out-perform those without ethnic diversity by a whopping 36%.